Dog Bite Lawyer

 Pets are supposed to be fun, but our Baltimore dog bite lawyer knows that’s not always the case.
-Dogs in particular, are “man’s best friend.”
-They’ll lay with you when you’re sick, play when you feel like playing, protect the house from intruders, and love a good old-fashioned ear-rub.
-However, hundreds of people are seriously injured or killed every year in dog attacks, especially children and the elderly.
+Hundreds of people are seriously injured or killed every year in dog attacks, especially children and the elderly.

 Dog attacks are commonly the subject of premises liability claims.
-If you’ve been injured in a dog attack, Baltimore Dog Bite Lawyer John J. Leppler can help you recover all the damages you deserve – and need – for your injuries.
+If you’ve been injured in a dog attack, Baltimore personal injury lawyer and experienced premises liability lawyer John J. Leppler can help you recover all the damages you deserve – and need – for your injuries.

 - Trespassing or attempting to trespass on the owner’s property,

 - Committing or attempting to commit another crime other than trespassing on the owner’s property,

 - Committing or attempting to commit a criminal offense against any other person, or

 - Provoking, abusing, teasing, or tormenting the dog.

 The defendant in your case may use one of those reasons to deflect blame and avoid a large payout.
 Prevent them from succeeding with that strategy by partnering with a dog bite law firm.